fiinix/fiinix.github.io/_posts/2011/08/2011-08-07-however-busy-bees-are.md

 date: 2011-08-07T23:04:00+00:00
 author: Carlos
 layout: post
-tags: ["We Play NHL", Baking, Woodcrafting, Design, "Night of Arts", "Konstens Natt", "Taiteiden Yö"]
+tags: ["We Play NHL", Baking, Woodcrafting, Web design, UI design, Posters]
-category: personal
+category: Creative
 excerpt: "In which I'm really busy doing lots of different things."
 ---
 ..is how busy I am right now.
 So much to do but also actually some time to do it too.
 Starting Monday I plan on fully enjoying my well earned 4 week vacation, which just means more time to do stuff I probably won't get paid for.. but that's okay, I truly enjoy creating something out of nothing.. with my hands and what have we.